SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/AboutSwift.md

 Understand the high-level goals of the language.

-Swift is a fantastic way to write software, whether it’s for phones, tablets, desktops, servers, or anything else that runs code.
+Swift is a fantastic way to write software for phones, tablets, desktops, servers, or anything else that runs code.
-It's a safe and fast programming language that combines the best in modern language thinking with wisdom from Apple engineers and a diverse open source community.
+It's a safe and fast programming language that combines the best in modern language thinking with wisdom from a diverse open source community.

 Swift is friendly to new programmers.
 It's an industrial-quality programming language